 Back in the 1990s this magnificent conifer was an unexpected source of concern for the National Trust (owners of the gardens), because it was the very last of its kind left on the planet.

 Pinus Montezuma Sheffield Park

-Like panicked zoo keepers trying to entice reproductively incompetent giant pandas, the horticulture team were struggling to create propagation through seed or grafting.
+Like concerned zoo keepers trying to entice reluctant pandas, the horticulture team were struggling to create propagation through seed or grafting.
 Following several failed attempts they contacted Lime Cross Nursery.
 Co-founder of the nursery, Jonathan Tate, who had years of conifer grafting experience, was determined to safeguard this variety’s future.
 Sure enough through precision, intuition and experimental rootstock selection the problem was cracked.

 Jonathan Tate grafting

 Pinus Montezuma Sheffield Park- taken by Marie Stone